Pre-training Epidemic Time Series Forecasters with Compartmental Prototypes: Appendix

+We use publicly available data without ethical concerns.
 While CAPE shows strong performance, it has several limitations.
-First, it does not currently incorporate uncertainty estimation, which is important for risk-aware decision-making.
+First, the compartment model combinations defined in EpiRecipe can be further expanded.
 Second, its effectiveness may be constrained by the scale and diversity of available data.
-Lastly, the learned compartment representations lack interpretability, limiting their transparency and potential for insight in public health contexts.